Coming soon · BioAudit

 • Roadmap includes exporting a zip archive containing all events, a canonical manifest, and a root digest.

-• Third-party auditors can verify pack integrity without access to the live system.
+• Reviewers can verify bundle integrity without access to the live system.

 Part of the Omnis platform